 Balanitis is a condition characterized by swelling of the penile head in males.
 There is accompanying inflammation and swelling of the foreskin as well.
 The condition often affects uncircumcised male children 4 years old and below.
 It can also affect uncircumcised adult males.

 There are several possible causes of balanitis.
-If left untreated, the condition may adversely affect overall health and could lead to a plethora of severe health problems.
+If left untreated, the condition may adversely affect overall health and lead to many severe health problems.

-If you think you or your you boy contracted balanitis, it is crucial to speak to a doctor right away.
-Mobidoctor physicians are here to help you discreetly, professionally, and privately.
-Do not hesitat to contact us regarding questions about balantis
+If you think you or your boy contracted balanitis, it is crucial to speak to a doctor right away.
+Mobidoctor English speaking doctors are here to help you discreetly, professionally, and privately.
+Do not hesitate to contact us regarding questions about balanitis

 Balanitis is often diagnosed after the appearance of a penile swelling.
-This main symptom makes it hard to retract the penis’ foreskin; a condition medically termed as phimosis.
+This main symptom makes it hard to retract the penis’ foreskin, a condition medically termed phimosis.